hazemessamm/hera/README.md

                 # Instead of writing your backward function
                 # like what we defined above (`backward()`)
-                # and calling it with the optimizer
+                # and calling it
+                # then we call our optimizer
                 # and updating the optimizer and the model
                 # You can do that with 2 lines instead:
+                # This context manager returns applies forward
+                # and backward propagation and returns to
+                # you the loss, predictions and gradients
+                # You can then use the gradients in your optimizer manaually or
+                # just call `.apply_updates()` and the recorder will take care
+                # of updating the weights in your model.
                 with hera.BackwardRecorder(model, loss_fn, optimizer) as recorder:
                     loss, predictions, grads = recorder(batch_data, targets=batch_labels)
                     recorder.apply_updates(grads, params)